-We are a member of the Wellington Regional Coordination Group and meet regularly with that group.
+The Trust is a member of the Wellington Regional Coordination Group and meets regularly with that group.
 We are regular participants in groups established by Rugby New Zealand 2011 to sort out the operational aspects of the Tournament.

-Because of our location, and the fact that until now, we have been the only completed and operational venue, we have received many visits from groups, international and local.
+Because of our location, and the fact that until recently, we have been the only completed and operational venue, we have received many visits from groups, international and local.